 This Mayo Clinic site is among the largest, most advanced medical centers in the world.

 Graduation and certification

-Upon successful completion of the Physical Therapy Residency in Orthopedics, you will receive a certificate of completion from Mayo School of Health Sciences.
-Once the program is credentialed by the ABPTRFE council, graduates are automatically eligible to take the orthopedics specialist examination administered by the ABPTS.
+Upon successful completion of the Physical Therapy Orthopaedic Residency, residents receive a certificate of completion from Mayo School of Health Sciences.
+Once the program is credentialed by the ABPTRFE council, residents are eligible to take the orthopaedic specialist examination administered by the ABPTS.

-For the majority of your residency, your learning schedule will include eight-hour days, five days a week.
+For the majority of the residency, the learning schedule includes eight-hour days, five days a week.

-Each year, the Physical Therapy Residency in Orthopedics admits up to two residents.
+Each year, the Physical Therapy Orthopaedic Residency admits up to two residents.